nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 # Replace **'for'** loops with **filter**

-Suppose we have an array of numbers and we need to produce another array that contains only the even number from the first array.
+Suppose, we have an array of numbers and we need to produce another array that contains only the even number from the first array.
 The first solution that comes into our mind is to\ **declare an empty array**\
 **write a for loop**\